xcp-ng/xcp-ng-org/README.md

 JSON payload, a code span, an inline SVG.
 There the character is part of what is being quoted, and a shortcode would not be converted anyway.
 Keep it as it is.

+`npm run lint:emoji` checks all of this, in both directions.
+It reports emoji characters in the sources, and it reports shortcodes that would silently not work:

+- a name nothing resolves — a typo, or an emoji missing from the tables below — which renders as the literal text `:name:`;
+- a name that resolves without the U+FE0F variation selector, which some fonts draw as a flat monochrome glyph;
+- a shortcode in front matter or in an attribute value such as `title=":rocket: Install"`, where nothing converts it;
+- a heading with an emoji and no explicit `{#id}`.

-`npm run lint:emoji` checks all of this.
-It exempts fenced code blocks and code spans; for a quoted case outside those, put `<!-- allow-emoji -->` on the line before.
+Fenced code blocks, code spans and the JSX template literals in `<Terminal>` blocks are exempt, in both directions: quoted output keeps its characters, and shortcodes are not converted there anyway.
+For a quoted case outside them, put `<!-- allow-emoji -->` on the line before.

 #### When a name does not work

 Docusaurus converts the shortcodes, and its emoji dataset is a few Unicode versions behind
 gemoji: names for anything recent, and for the profession sequences like `:technologist:`, are missing.
-Two tables in `src/plugins/emoji/vocabulary.js` fill the gap, and that file is the one place in the documentation build where emoji characters belong.
-Which table you add to depends on what the built page shows:
+Two tables in `src/plugins/emoji/vocabulary.js` fill the gap, and that file is the one place in the documentation build where emoji characters belong. `npm run lint:emoji` tells you which table to add to, and so does the built page:

 - **The literal text `:melting_face:`, shortcode and all** — Docusaurus has never heard of the name.
 Add it to `ALIASES`, keeping the list alphabetical: